 History of St. Boniface School

-In 1862, land was purchased at the corner of Blue Rock and Lakeman Streets and in November, 1863, the new church was blessed.
+During the 1850s the Sisters of Charity sent religious sisters to the Cumminsville area to begin a school.
+Anticipating the opening of the new church, the sisters started St. Boniface School in 1862 in their convent until the church was opened in November, 1863.
 Students attended school in the parsonage and by 1867 it was decided that there was no longer adequate space at the parsonage to accommodate the steady increase in pupils.
 The parish purchased additional property adjacent to the church.
-By 1870, an ornate, solidly constructed, two-story brick building consisting of four school rooms was erected on Blue Rock Street at a cost of $7,800.00.
+By 1870, an ornate, solidly constructed, two-story brick building consisting of four school rooms was erected on Blue Rock Street at a cost of $7,800.

 By 1885, however, it was necessary to build an addition consisting of two rooms on the second floor as well as a chapel and meeting room on the ground floor.
-In the early 1900’s, another large addition was made to the school and a residence was built on Lakeman Street for the Sisters of Charity who taught at the school.
-The parishes of St. Clare (College Hill) and St. Pius (South Cumminsville) branched off, and still the parish and school grew.
-By 1913, St. Boniface School had 600 pupils and in 1921, the property at Chase and Pitts was purchased with plans for a new and much larger church.
+In the early 1900’s, another larger addition was made to the school and a residence was built on Lakeman Street for the Sisters of Charity who taught at the school.
+The parishes of St. Clare (College Hill) and St. Pius (South Cumminsville) branched off, yet the parish and school continued to grow.
+By 1913, St. Boniface School had 600 pupils.

-The present magnificent church and rectory were completed in 1927 and the existing school building opened in 1933.
+The new church was built at our current location in 1927 and the new school opened in 1933.
 In 1979, the parish school became a combined school with St. Boniface and St. Leo participating.
-At this time, the governance of the school shifted from the parish to the newly formed St. Boniface School Board.

-The Sisters of Charity continued to serve the school until 1999.
+The Sisters of Charity faithfully provided Catholic education to our children until 1999.